iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 15.
 The sample standard deviation during training (left) and the average episode return (right) in deep sea environment.
 </div>

 The right side of Figure 16 shows FAST's performance in the empty grid-world is better than its performance in the deep sea environment; it is now comparable to our baselines despite its intrinsic rewards also increasing over time.
 Once again, similar to CCIM's results, we observe overlapping confidence intervals in the empty grid-world.
-Figure 16 not only has its performace improved in the empty grid-world but it now produces more consistent agents than RND and PPO as its sample standard deviation is lower.
+Figure 16 shows that not only has its performance improved in the empty grid-world but it now produces more consistent agents than RND and PPO as its sample standard deviation is lower.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/Empty-misc_FAST_mean_seeds_std.png" class="img-fluid"  %}